2009 Southern Ontario tornado outbreak: Aftermath

-In the hours after the tornadoes touched down, a state of emergency was declared in the city of Vaughan and in West Grey, including the town of Durham.
+In the hours after the tornadoes touched down, a state of emergency was declared in the city of Vaughan and in West Grey, including the region of Durham.
 In addition, two days after the tornado that affected the Blue Mountain area, a state of emergency was declared there.

 Damage from the tornadoes in Grey County alone is conservatively estimated at over 30 million dollars.
 With damage at Vaughan estimated to be well over ten million dollars, the cost of this event surpasses that of the 1996 Southern Ontario tornadoes which caused insured losses of eight million dollars, and the Hamilton, Ontario tornado of 2005 which caused twenty five million dollars in damage at Lawfield Public School.
 As such, the outbreak is the costliest in Ontario since 1985 directly related to tornado damage.

 Given their intensity and urban setting, particularly the tornadoes at Vaughan, the outbreak garnered media attention unlike any other in recent years.
 Cable news network CP24 set a viewing record with over 1.2 million people tuning in.
 The public interest in the tornadoes was mirrored by that of politicians; a review of the tornado warning process and changes to the dissemination of severe weather warnings in Canada will be made accordingly.